vibewell25/vibewell/docs/docs/guides/FINAL-STATUS.md

 4. Complete standardization of all components

 ## Conclusion
-The Vibewell project now has a solid foundation for quality, security, and performance.
+The VibeWell project now has a solid foundation for quality, security, and performance.
 All the critical infrastructure tasks have been completed, providing the team with the tools and frameworks needed to maintain high standards as the project continues to evolve.
 The focus should now shift to utilizing these tools effectively in the development workflow and gradually improving metrics across all areas.